Results on coupled Ricci and harmonic map flows: The harmonic-Ricci flow

+It follows from the variational definition of the tension field that the left side of this equation must be $\tau_{g(t),\overline{g}}(G)$. \end{proof}

-\begin{ex} Consider the special case of the twisted bundle construction, seen in \cite{Lott2007}.
-Let $\mcl{M}$ be an $\R^N$-vector bundle with flat connection, flat metric $G$ on the fibers, and Riemannian base $(\mcl{B},g)$.
-In the notion of Section \ref{sec:inv-RF}, write the metric on $\mcl{M}$ as $\mrm{g}=(g,0,G)$.
-Then the fiber metrics constitute a map
+In \cite{Lott2007} Lott considers a special case of locally $\mbb{R}^N$-invariant Ricci flow \eqref{eq:inv-RF}.
+Namely, let $\mcl{M}$ be an $\R^N$-vector bundle with flat connection preserving fiberwise volume forms, flat metric $G$ on the fibers, and Riemannian base $(\mcl{B},g)$.
+Write the metric on $\mcl{M}$ as $(g,0,G)$.
+Then the fiber metrics constitute a map $G:\mcl{B} \rightarrow \mcl{S}_N$ as before.
+From \cite{Lott2007}*{Equation (4.10)}, Ricci flow on $\mcl{M}$ becomes the pair of equations